LoveB/cygni-rock-paper-sissor/README.md

 ## Rules of the Game
-Two players compete by sending the word 'rock', 'scissor' or 'paper'.
-If your word beats the other players word, you win the game.
+Two players compete by sending the word 'rock', 'scissor' or 'paper' to the server.
+If your word wins over the other players word, you win the game.
 If you send the same word its a tie.
 - rock wins over scissor
 - scissor wins over paper
 - paper wins over rock